Box jellyfish are a highly dangerous invertebrates species.

 - Irregular pulse/ heart failure

-When analysing the use of vinegar in the aforementioned cases: of six fatal cases, only one had vinegar poured on the injury.
+When analyzing the use of vinegar in the aforementioned study: of six fatal cases, only one had vinegar poured on the injury.
 Among six surviving cases, three received the vinegar treatment.
 One received vinegar as first aid at the hospital after 10–15 min being stung.

-- Gently lift off any remaining tentacles with a stick or a gloved hand
+- Carefully lift off any remaining tentacles using a stick or gloved hand.

-- Immobilize/splint the stung area and keep it at heart level [gravity-neutral] if possible.
+- If feasible, immobilize or splint the stung area and keep it at heart level (neutral to gravity).

 Note: sting victims should not drink alcohol, take medicine or eat any food.
 Seek medical treatment as quickly as possible or apply anti-venom if available.
 In instances of severe stinging, CPR might be needed as the swimmer might go into anaphylactic shock.

-– Have someone call emergency services and prepare to take the swimmer to a clinic or an emergency room.
+- Ask someone to call emergency services and be prepared to transport the swimmer to a clinic or emergency room.

-– If possible, find vinegar right away.
-Though some beaches in Thailand (and most in Australia) are equipped with vinegar stands, there is still the possibility that vinegar may be hard to find.
-In a recent stinging case in March of this year, a mother had to solicit beachside restaurants for vinegar to use on her son, who had been stung by a box jellyfish.
+- If possible, locate vinegar as quickly as possible.
+While some Thai beaches may have vinegar stands, it's important to be aware that vinegar may not always be readily available.
+In a recent incident in March of this year, a mother had to approach beachside restaurants to obtain vinegar for her son, who had been stung by a box jellyfish.

 Warm shallow waters with sandy bottoms seem to attract box jellyfish, and an overwhelming consensus is that they are quite active when the sun goes down.
 Avoid swims at dusk or at night.